akselkreis/mediaWrapper.js/README.md

 ## Usage

 mediaWrapper accepts 2 options: baseHeight and baseWidth.
 These two options work together to determine the aspect ratio of the video you are embedding.
 You can use any combination of numbers, for example: an actual aspect ratio like '16 & 9' or '4 & 3' to set the aspect ratio, or a set of pixel values such as '640' & '480'.
-The plugin will fill 100% of it container's width fy default.
+The plugin will fill 100% of it container's width by default.

 <pre><code>$(document).ready(function(){
 	$('iframe').mediaWrapper({